wsmirnow/opencast-obs-plugin/docs/docs/index.md

 5. Put the files of libOpencastIngest according to the Requirements into the source directory
 6. Install qt 5.9.2 for msvc2015 and msvc2017_x64 to the default path
 7. Compile obs-studio relative to the source directory of opencastObsPlugin: `../obs-studio/build/`, on 32-bit:  `../obs-studio/build32/` (cmake target obs)
-8. Then execute the following commands (this should create a file, which is called `obsOpencastIngestPlugin.dll` in the `build/Release/` directory):
+8. Then execute the following commands (this should create a file, which is called `OBSOpencastIngestPlugin.dll` in the `build/Release/` directory):

 32-bit (on MinGW 32-bit console):
 ```bash